Monster Hunter Rise Latest News

 Putting monsters into a Mountable state isn't always readily available.
 Sometimes, it's better to just immediately slam the monster into a wall for easy and quick damage.
 But if you can mount a different monster other than your target monster, using the Punisher is a good choice.

-In the demo, Potions restore at least 70% of their total healing then the rest of the 30% is done by letting the drink animation finish, it's now efficient to just tap a potion then cancel it for a quick heal.
+Potions restore at least 70% of their total healing then the rest of the 30% is done by letting the drink animation finish, it's now efficient to just tap a potion then cancel it by rolling (Press B) for a quick heal.

 The hunter only has 2 stocks of wirebugs in their inventory.
 Another one can be gained temporarily by picking it up during quests, this makes these moves incredibly valuable.
 They can be used to deal damage, put a monster in a mountable state, dodge attacks, and even quickly recover from a monster's attacks!
 Make that Wirebug usage count!